Table of Contents

 Tip: Within shared drives, you can review who you've shared a file with outside your shared drive membership.
 Once shared, you can view these individuals under the Guests tab.

-Shareable links can be used to share files to a broader audience or specific people.
-These links are accessible and customizable under Get link in the sharing dialog box.
+Shareable links can be used to share files with a broader audience or specific people.
+These links are accessible and customizable under General access in the sharing dialog box.
 When you click Copy link, a shared link is copied.
-Link sharing is useful for sharing non-sensitive files that require quick attention or with large numbers of colleagues who need access to a file.
-If link sharing is used, by default, this link is set to Restricted, so only people you’ve shared the file with can access the link.
+Link sharing is useful for sharing non-sensitive files that require immediate attention or with large numbers of colleagues who need access to a file.
+If link sharing is used, this link is set to Restricted by default, so only people you've shared the file with can access the link.

 When you share a link to a file in My Drive or a shared drive, you control how widely the file is shared:

-- Restricted: Only specific people you share the file with will be able to use it.
+- Restricted: Only specific people you share the file with can access it.

 Note: This is the default setting in U-M Google Drive.

-- University of Michigan: Anyone at the University of Michigan with the link can access it.
+- University of Michigan: Anyone at the University of Michigan (with a U-M Google account) can access the link.
 Link access can be set to Viewer, Commenter, or Editor permissions.

-- Anyone with the link: Anyone on the internet who has the link can use your file without signing in to their Google Account.
+- Anyone with the link: Anyone on the internet who has the link can access your file without signing in to a Google account.
 Link access can be set to Viewer, Commenter, or Editor permissions.

 Tip: Expiration dates can be set for individuals with whom you share your files.
-To learn more about expiration dates, visit the G Suite Learning Center.
+To learn more about expiration dates, visit the Google Workspace Learning Center.

 If you want to share with someone who does not use a Google account and is unable or unwilling to create one, there are two options:

 - Visitor sharing: Invite them as a collaborator to the file with PIN-based sharing.

 - Link sharing: Set link sharing to "Anyone with the link" and share the link with them.